 Lazarus Naturals CBD Pet Tincture

 Our CBD Pet Tincture can be mixed into food or administered sublingually and comes with a graduated dropper to ensure accurate serving sizes.
-The benefits of our tincture include helping with arthritis for older animals, managing general anxiety and nerves during fireworks or car rides.

 You can learn more about our CBD Pet Tincture on its product page on our website.